The Village of St. Bernadette (song)

-"The Village of St. Bernadette" is a song written by Australian singer Eula Parker, Parker received the 1959 Ivor Novello award for Best Song Musically and Lyrically.
+"The Village of St. Bernadette" is a song written by Australian singer Eula Parker, who received the 1959 Ivor Novello award for Best Song Musically and Lyrically.

 Background

 "The Village of St. Bernadette" was written at the end of a week long visit to the Occitania town of Lourdes, site of the Sanctuary of Our Lady of Lourdes commemorating the 1858 visions of Bernadette Soubirous.
 "I wrote the song on the back of an airmail letter," Parker said, "while...waiting [at Tarbes–Lourdes–Pyrénées Airport] for [the] plane...to Paris".